Please be warned. Using these products can be extremely dangerous and can cause serious bodily harm.

 From the beginning, it was clear that there was Intellectual Property theft involved.
 AFP worked with the government and finally received a ruling against Jai Hua that included a fine, firing the people who originally came from AFP, the admittance of theft, promise to stop making hammers for ST, and a public apology.
 There is currently an ongoing investigation into the ex-AFP employees.

 ST or others may try to find another manufacturer for power hammers but if they use the same design (external or internal specifications), they will again be the subject of potential government action.

 When buying power hammers (or other equipment) from China, Turkey, India, or other countries, I offer the following advice:

 1. Make sure that you are buying from the real manufacturer and not a trading company.

 2. Research the history of the company.
 Many companies come and go in China.
 There are many power hammer brands (Wolf, Striker, and others) that are no longer in business.

 3. Be careful of warrantee claims.
 Many will say “we have a one-year warranty” but you have to pay for the transportation of the part which may be more than the value of the part.

-4. Don’t assume that all manufacturers are high quality.
-I have found that the machining tolerances of many manufacturers are not up to the standard that you need for a high performance, long life product.
+4. Don’t assume that all manufacturers are of high quality.
+I have found that the machining tolerances of many manufacturers are not up to the standard that you need for high performance, long-life product.

 5. Try to buy from a local distributor.
 Power hammers are built to last a very long time.
 You want to make sure that you have a support system not only for spare parts but for advice and knowledge.
 You will typically not get that when you try to buy direct from a manufacturer in China.